riverbed/steelscript-steelhead/docs/tutorial.rst

 The key components of the API interface are the Model and Action class.
-Model class is used if the desired data is a property of a SteelHead appliance, which can usually be derived by executing just one command. on the other hand, the Action class is used if the desired data can only be derived by the SteelHead appliance to take some extra processing in addition to just one command.
+Model class is used if the desired data is a property of a SteelHead appliance, which can usually be derived by executing just one command.
+On the other hand, the Action class is intended to include higher-level methods, deriving data by taking some extra processing in addition to just one command.
 For instance, to obtain the version information of a SteelHead appliance should be using the Model class as follows:

 .. code-block:: python